-A maximum of 24 hours of course work from one (and only one) master's degree may be used on the POS for a doctoral degree provided that the student supplies adequate proof that each course corresponds to at least a 500-level course at Purdue and that the subject matter is not duplicated by courses taken here.
-Undergraduate credits with grades of B or better that have been certified as excess (see Undergraduate/Graduate Program in Section 5.3) may also be listed on the Ph.D.
-POS.
-A maximum of 9 credits may be obtained by transfer of undergraduate excess with grades of B or better are required for all such courses.
+A maximum of 9 hours of graduate-level courses taken elsewhere as a graduate student can be transferred to the master's POS provided that the student supplies adequate proof that each course corresponds to at least a 500-level course at Purdue and that the subject matter is not duplicated by the courses taken here.
+Graduate 500 or 600-level courses (or NUCL 460) the student has taken as an undergraduate, earned a grade of B or better (B- is not sufficient), and had certified as excess (see Undergraduate/Graduate Program in Section 5.3) may also be listed on the master's POS.
+A maximum of 9 credits may be obtained by transfer and undergraduate excess courses.
+A maximum of 24 hours of coursework from one (and only one) master's degree may be used on the POS for a doctoral degree provided that the student supplies adequate proof that each course corresponds to at least a 500-level course at Purdue and that the subject matter is not duplicated by courses taken here.